double-slide/tinyapp/README.md

 - Add database functionality to store user data and URLs
 - Add logging functionality to when short URL links are used
 - Build out error pages to provide more visual continuity for the user

+[^1]: Currently only set-up for local running.
+Check back in future for the fully-hosted version!